-- · CUDA and CPU based inference supported both on x86_64 and aarch64. - · End-to-end CUDA-based data buffer parameters supported. input_on_cuda, output_on_cuda and transmit_on_cuda will all be true for end-to-end CUDA-based data movement. - · input_on_cuda, output_on_cuda and transmit_on_cuda can be either true or false. - Libtorch and TorchVision are included in the Holoscan NGC container, initially built as part of the PyTorch NGC container.
-To use the Holoscan SDK torch backend outside of these containers, we recommend you download libtorch and torchvision binaries from Holoscan's third-party repository. - · Torch backend expects input models to be in torchscript format. - · It is recommended to use the same version of torch for torchscript model generation, as used in the HOLOSCAN SDK on the respective architectures. - Additionally, it is recommended to generate the torchscript model on the same architecture on which it will be executed.
-For example, torchscript model must be generated on x86_64 to be executed in an application running on x86_64 only.
+- backend parameter is set to either trt for TensorRT, onnxrt for ONNX runtime, or torch for libtorch.
+If there are multiple models in the inference application, all models will use the same backend.
+If it is desired to use different backends for different models, specify the backend_map parameter instead. - TensorRT: - · CUDA-based inference supported both on x86_64 and aarch64. - End-to-end CUDA-based data buffer parameters supported. input_on_cuda, output_on_cuda and transmit_on_cuda will all be true for end-to-end CUDA-based data movement. - input_on_cuda, output_on_cuda and transmit_on_cuda can be either true or false. - · TensorRT backend expects input models to be in tensorrt engine file format or onnx format. - if models are in tensorrt engine file format, parameter is_engine_path must be set to true. - if models are in onnx format, it will be automatically converted into tensorrt engine file by the Holoscan inference module. - Torch: - · CUDA and CPU based inference supported both on x86_64 and aarch64. - End-to-end CUDA-based data buffer parameters supported. input_on_cuda, output_on_cuda and transmit_on_cuda will all be true for end-to-end CUDA-based data movement. - · input_on_cuda, output_on_cuda and transmit_on_cuda can be either true or false. - Libtorch and TorchVision are included in the Holoscan NGC container, initially built as part of the PyTorch NGC container.
+To use the Holoscan SDK torch backend outside of these containers, we recommend you download libtorch and torchvision binaries from Holoscan's third-party repository. - Torch backend expects input models to be in torchscript format. - It is recommended to use the same version of torch for torchscript model generation, as used in the HOLOSCAN SDK on the respective architectures. - Additionally, it is recommended to generate the torchscript model on the same architecture on which it will be executed.
+For example, torchscript model must be generated on x86_64 to be executed in an application running on x86_64 only. - ONNX runtime: - · CUDA and CPU based inference supported both on x86_64 and aarch64. - End-to-end CUDA-based data buffer parameters supported. input_on_cuda, output_on_cuda and transmit_on_cuda will all be true for end-to-end CUDA-based data movement. - input_on_cuda, output_on_cuda and transmit_on_cuda can be either true or false. - infer_on_cpu parameter is set to true if CPU based inference is desired.

-ONNX runtime:

-- Data flow via host only. input_on_cuda, output_on_cuda and transmit_on_cuda must be false. - · CUDA-based inference (supported on x86 64). - · CPU-based inference (supported on x86_64 and aarch64). - infer_on_cpu parameter is set to true if CPU based inference is desired.

-The tables below demonstrate the supported features related to the data buffer and the inference with trt and onnxrt based backend, on x86 and aarch64 system respectively.
+The tables below demonstrate the supported features related to the data buffer and the inference with trt, torch and onnxrt based backend.